matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/SQL-Reference/Other/Explain/explain-analyze.md

-# Obtaining Information with EXPLAIN ANALYZE
+# Get information with `EXPLAIN ANALYZE`

-EXPLAIN ANALYZE is a profiling tool for your queries that will show you where SQL spends time on your query and why.
-It will plan the query, instrument it and execute it while counting rows and measuring time spent at various points in the execution plan.
-When execution finishes, EXPLAIN ANALYZE will print the plan and the measurements instead of the query result.
+`EXPLAIN ANALYZE` is an analysis tool for queries that shows you how long SQL spends on queries and why.
+It will schedule the query, detect it, and execute it, while counting the rows and measuring the time spent at various points in the execution plan.
+When execution is complete, `EXPLAIN ANALYZE` prints the plan and measurements instead of querying the results.

-`EXPLAIN ANALYZE`, which runs a statement and produces EXPLAIN output along with timing and additional, iterator-based, information about how the optimizer's expectations matched the actual execution.
-For each iterator, the following information is provided:
+`EXPLAIN ANALYZE`, which runs SQL statements to produce `EXPLAIN` output, in addition to other information, such as time and iterator-based additional information, and about the expected versus actual execution of the optimizer.

+For each iterator, provide the following information:

-- Estimated execution cost
+- Estimated implementation costs

-   Some iterators are not accounted for by the cost model, and so are not included in the estimate.
+   Some iterators are not considered in the cost model and are therefore not included in the estimate.

-- Estimated number of returned rows
+- Estimated number of rows returned

-- Time to return first row
+- Returns the time of the first row

-- Time spent executing this iterator (including child iterators, but not parent iterators), in milliseconds.
+- Time, in milliseconds, spent executing this iterator (including only child iterators but not parent iterators).

 - Number of rows returned by the iterator

-- Number of loops
+- Number of cycles

-The query execution information is displayed using the TREE output format, in which nodes represent iterators. `EXPLAIN ANALYZE` always uses the TREE output format, also can optionally be specified explicitly using FORMAT=TREE; formats other than TREE remain unsupported.
+Query execution information is displayed using the `TREE` output format, where nodes represent iterators. `EXPLAIN ANALYZE` always uses the `TREE` output format.

-`EXPLAIN ANALYZE` can be used with `SELECT` statements, as well as with multi-table `UPDATE` and `DELETE` statements.
+`EXPLAIN ANALYZE` can be used with `SELECT` statements or with multi-table `UPDATE` and `DELETE` statements.

-You can terminate this statement using `KILL QUERY` or `CTRL-C`.
+You can use `KILL QUERY` or `CTRL-C` to terminate this statement.

-`EXPLAIN ANALYZE` cannot be used with FOR CONNECTION.
+`EXPLAIN ANALYZE` cannot be used with `FOR CONNECTION`.

-## Example
+## Examples

-**Create table**
+**Building table**

 ```sql
 CREATE TABLE t1 (